-To this end, DBJ established the Women Entrepreneurs Center (DBJ-WEC) in November 2011 as a platform to provide comprehensive support, including funding, networks and startup expertise, for women seeking to start new businesses or grow existing enterprises.
+Anticipating such developments, DBJ launched the Women Entrepreneurs Center (DBJ-WEC) in November 2011.
+Through this center, we aim to provide comprehensive support, including funding and business startup expertise, to new business growth led by women.

-To cultivate and foster new businesses, DBJ-WEC will annually hold a business plan competition targeting women entrepreneurs.
-The winner of the competition will be awarded an incentive payment of up to ¥10 million.
+As part of its initiative to cultivate and foster new businesses, DBJ-WEC annually holds a business plan competition targeting women entrepreneurs.
+The winner of the competition is awarded an incentive payment of up to ¥10 million.
 Additionally, DBJ-WEC offers all participants a variety of support on the planning front, such as by connecting them with experienced entrepreneurs and experts in various fields, providing startup expertise and advice and introducing them to networks after the competition.